foobarflies/pianette/README.md

 To replicate the "combo" functionality (i.e. playing a sequence of buttons in a deterministic order giving a result that is more interesting than the separate playing of each buttons in a row), the loop has a grace period (_configured as a number of Pianette cycles_) during which **Pianette** listens to other incoming events to decide if the current representation should wait on future events before being sent to the console.

-## Available namespaces and command
+## Available namespaces and commands

 **Pianette** allows for different namespaces of commands to be used : `console`, `game`, `piano`, `pianette` and `time`.